finos/a11y-theme-builder/docs/architecture/base-services.md

 * Dark Mode Color Selection

     1. If color "a" and "b" are the same color and shade 500 or higher, identify dark "on-colors" and proceed to map the same jump in shade values as the user picked in light mode.
-    2. If there are not 2 or more dark "on-color" shades then look at all of the light "on-color" shades to build a gradient with the same jump in shades.
+    2. If there are not 2 or more dark "on-color" shades, then look at all of the light "on-color" shades to build a gradient with the same jump in shades.
-    3. This yields gradients in dark mode that are not too bright or light for the eyes and "a" and "b" shades have the same "on-color," keeping it accessible.
+    3. This yields gradients in dark mode that are not too bright or light for the eyes and "a" and "b" shades that have the same "on-color," keeping it accessible.

 ### Icons and Buttons